Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 The seven most common invisible chains that stunt your growth are:

 1. The idea of getting rich slowly.
 Wealth is measured more in time than money.
 Let’s say you make $25,000 a year, and you made $1,000,000 in forty years.
 The problem isn’t that you made a million dollars; the problem is that it took you forty years to do it.
 So, if you want to become wealthy, do it quickly.
-If you want to earn more money, you can either deliver more value to the same amount of people or provide value to more people.

 2. Your current self image.
 Most of us have an image of ourselves that has been constructed by the comments and opinions of others.
 More often than not, this self-image does not align with what we want in life.
 As we tend to act according to our self-image, you may notice you face a great deal of internal resistance when you try something new and unfamiliar.
 Sometimes, people may also lower their self-image to match unfortunate circumstances.